adamosoftware/Postulate.Merge/README.md

 - In Visual Studio, create an External Tool **Postulate Merge** pointing to the full path of **Postulate.Merge.SqlServer.exe** that you just installed.
 Add the argument **$(SolutionDir)**.

 - Run the **Postulate Merge** external tool to create a blank settings file in the current solution directory.
-The settings file is called **Postulate.Merge.json**.
+The settings file is called *Postulate.Merge.json*.
+Edit this json file to customize it for the current solution.
+For info about what you can put in a Settings file, please see the [Settings class](https://github.com/adamosoftware/Postulate.Merge/blob/master/Postulate.Merge.Models/Settings.cs) which has plenty of comments.